nunit/docs/docs/articles/book/concepts/TypesOfTests.md

 ## Unit Tests

 These are typically meant as the "lowest level" of automated tests.
 They aim to test a specific, isolated class.
 Any dependencies that class has on other classes would be faked in unit tests, so that they can execute quickly and with a clear understanding of how the class will behave.
-There will be more on this later when we discuss [test doubles](TODO).
+There will be more on this later when we discuss [test doubles and mocks](TODO).

 ## Integration Tests